Clamart: Panorama

-On a former EDF research site, construction on a new urban development (zone d'aménagement concerté or ZAC), overlooking the man-made Panorama Lake (Lac du Panorama) and consisting of new homes, commercial and business space, two schools, and a nursery, began in summer 2018.
+On a former Électricité de France research site, construction on a new urban development (zone d'aménagement concerté or ZAC), overlooking the man-made Panorama Lake (Lac du Panorama) and consisting of new homes, commercial and business space, two schools, and a nursery, began in summer 2018.
 The land had been purchased by the city in 2017, and the project was designed by A26.
-The first residents moved in in late 2019, and the schools were two thirds full by 2021 when the second phase of construction was underway.
+The first residents moved in during late 2019, and the schools were two thirds full by 2021 when the second phase of construction was underway.

 Transport

+Tram on Line 10 approaching Hôpital Béclère in Clamart, where it connects with Line 6.

-Clamart is served by Clamart station on the Transilien Line N suburban rail line.
+Clamart is served by Clamart station on the Transilien Line N suburban rail line, which will also become an underground Paris Métro station upon the opening of Line 15 in 2027.

+Clamart is also served by Île-de-France tramway Lines 6 and 10.
+Since opening in 2023 Line 10 has ended at Jardin Parisien south of the Bois the Clamart; a tunnel will extend the line northwards to Clamart station with two intermediate stops under the town centre.
+The projected opening date is 2032.
 There are also several bus lines connecting Clamart to neighbouring towns.

 Education

 Clamart has multiple primary schools, and attendance is determined by one's residence.